The WW2 Roll of Honour:

 Commemorated Malta Memorial, panel 2, column 1.

-Between 1932 and 1938 Raymond was educated at Gateway Grammar School, Leicester.
-He wanted to be an actor, but war broke out and he joined the Royal Air Force Volunteer Reserve.
-His father, who had been with the Royal Flying Corps in WW1, returned to the RAF as a Crown Sergeant, whose job was bringing crashed aircrews home.
+When war broke out, he joined the Royal Air Force Volunteer Reserve.
+Raymond’s father, who had also been with the Royal Flying Corps in WW1, returned to the RAF as a Crown Sergeant, whose job was bringing crashed aircrews home.

 Photo courtesy of Asia War Graves.com